jongwoo6852/SATURN_EDU2_3nodes/README.md

 # SATURN_EDU2_3nodes
-#SATURN is finite element software packages written in FORTRAN 95 for linear palnestress analysis.
+SATURN is finite element software packages written in FORTRAN 95 for linear palnestress analysis.
 SATURN-EDU2 can be used for the educational purpose.
-It will be converted to Python packages soon!
+# Features
+Planestress condition finite element
+LU decomposition solver with full global stiffness matrix Free and open source (GNU General Public License, version 3.0)
+# License
+SATURN-EDU2 is an open-source software distributed under the GPL license, version 3